strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 date: 2021-03-23
 author: jakub_stejskal
 ---
-In one of [the older blog post](https://strimzi.io/blog/2020/05/07/camel-kafka-connectors/) we shown you how easy is to integrate Camel with Strimzi via KafkaConnect custom resource.
+In one of [the older blog post](https://strimzi.io/blog/2020/05/07/camel-kafka-connectors/) we shown you how easy is to integrate [Camel Kafka Connectors](https://camel.apache.org/camel-kafka-connector/latest/) with Strimzi via `KafkaConnect` custom resource.
-That approach had one limitation - you had to build your own KafkaConnect image and use it in custom resource.
+That approach had one limitation - you had to build your own Kafka Connect image and use it in custom resource.
-However, this step is not needed anymore, thanks to feature which we introduced in Strimzi 0.22 to allow users to build custom KafkaConnect images directly by Strimzi.
+However, this step is not needed anymore, thanks to feature which we introduced in Strimzi 0.22 to allow users to build custom Kafka Connect images directly by Strimzi.

 ### How does it work

-Strimzi uses two different ways how to build the image based on the underlying kubernetes cluster:
+Strimzi uses two different ways how to build the image based on the underlying Kubernetes cluster:
-* In case you use pure Kubernetes, the image will be built by [Kaniko](https://github.com/GoogleContainerTools/kaniko)
+* In case you use Kubernetes, the image will be built by [kaniko](https://github.com/GoogleContainerTools/kaniko)
 * In case you use Openshift, the image will be built by Openshift Builds

+Let's describe kaniko by quoting description from it's github:
+> kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.
+> kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
+> This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.

 In both cases, Strimzi will spin-up a build pod, which builds the image based on the configuration from custom resource.
-The final image is then pushed into specific registry or image stream, again based on the configuration.
+The final image is then pushed into specific container registry or image stream, again based on the configuration.
-The great thing in this feature is, that you can easily reuse the newly built image in another KafkaConnect resource without building it again or manually.
+Kafka Connect cluster specified by custom resource with build part will then use the newly built image.

-### KafkaConnect configuration
+### Kafka Connect configuration

-A new `build` configuration for KafkaConnect resource allow you to configure a list of custom connectors, which will be downloaded and baked into a new KafkaConnect images specified by you.
+A new `build` configuration for `KafkaConnect` resource allow you to configure a list of custom connectors, which will be downloaded and baked into a new `KafkaConnect` image specified by you.

-In the example bellow, you can see the configuration of the build part in KafkaConnect:
+In the example bellow, you can see the configuration of the build part in `KafkaConnect`:
 * (1) - build configuration which contains output information and list of plugins.
 * (2) - configuration of registry, where new image will be pushed.
 * (3) - List of plugins, which will be downloaded and added into your specific connect image.